Not too long ago, I was exactly where you are — wanting to start a blog but not sure exactly how to go about it.

 This is one of similar screens you’ll see when you visit BlueHost.
 The important thing is to click the green “get started now” button.

-This landing page highlights all the perks associated with BlueHost (many of which we’ve already discussed!)
-And lets you know you can get hosting for as little as $3.95 a month.
+This landing page highlights all the perks associated with BlueHost (many of which we’ve already discussed!).

 (Want to cover your blog startup costs?
 Check out these 101 Ways to Earn Extra Money Online!)